 When mixed together, these can create something called “poultry dust” which is inhaled by the chicken, causing Marek’s Disease.

 Some of the symptoms of Marek’s are:

 Bumpy skin (look under the feathers for this)

 Leg paralysis, as well as in the neck and wings

 If you notice one or more of these symptoms, you’ll need to isolate the potentially sick bird immediately.
 Marek’s can and will spread to the entire flock if you’re not careful, so bring your little lady inside if you can.

 There is no cure for Marek’s, but there is a vaccine that can be administered to chicks when they are one day old.

 No matter whether you’re buying chicks, pullets or point-of-lay hens, find out whether they’ve been vaccinated before you buy.

-The vaccine is very effective and is currently the only way to prevent it.
+The vaccine is very effective and is currently the only way aid in prevention.